Vertis-Z/entertain-me/README.md

 * Displays recommendations upon page loading
 * Pulls movie info, image and rating from IMDB and displays movie card
 * Search function displays other relevant movies
+* Dropdown bar shows most recent search, stored on local storage

 ### Issues
 * 1 day prior to due date, discovered OTT-Details API, and original IMDB scraper were down.
 * Worked to set up a new IMDB API, to retrieve data and rating at the minimum.
 * We kept all the code for OTT-Details and original IMDB scraper in the script.js file, but commented out.
 At the time of due date, those API's were still down.

+### Future Developments
-* Favorites page/Local Storage is WIP.
+* Favorites page is WIP.
 Upon failure of the API's, priority was to set up at least one new API so search function and movie cards were operational.
+Would like to add a feature to save all your favorites on this page with the click of a button, and also the ability to remove them.
+* Add styling to search bar/dropdown to make it more aesthetic.

 ## Screenshot